 Students are promoted to the next grade upon successful completion of all subjects in a given year.
+Students who fail 1 or 2 subjects may be promoted if they complete a summer program.

 Retention

 Students who do not successfully complete the required educational program may be retained at the current grade level.
 This decision is made by the principal in consultation with the parents after following the timeline described below.